 This year, I am a Hans J. Morgenthau Fellow at the University of Notre Dame’s International Security Center, a Graduate Fellow at the Princeton Institute for International and Regional Studies, and a Graduate Fellow at the Reimagining World Order research community.

-Beyond my research, I am currently an editorial assistant at World Politics quarterly journal.
 In June of 2024 I organized the “Pluralism, Polarity, and Problems of International Authority” conference at Princeton.
 I have assisted in teaching undergraduate courses on international relations and grand strategy at Princeton, for which I received the George Kateb Preceptor Award, and have also taught the graduate course “Inside the Situation Room” at Columbia University’s School of International and Public Affairs.

 My c.v. can be viewed here.
 Contact me at penatzer@princeton.edu.